jdonaldson/vaxe/README.md

 ![Nme](http://i.imgur.com/rc8vLi2.png)

 Vaxe also supports NME workflows.
 If an Nmml project is found, Vaxe will use it for builds and completions.
+You can specify a default target if you only work with one platform.

 ## Omni-completions